Trojan:Win32/Bearfoos.B!ml: False Positive or Malware?

 1. Let Defender quarantine or remove the detected item.

-3. Run a full Microsoft Defender scan.
+3. Run a full Defender scan after updating security intelligence.

 Scan before you restore or allow the file.